SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Set up app-only access to your tenant

-To set up app-only access to your tenant, you need to have two different pages on your tenant, one on the regular site, and the other on your SharePoint Administration site.
+To set up app-only access, you need to have two different pages on your tenant, one on the regular site, and the other on your SharePoint administration site.

 1. Go to following URL in your tenant: https://[yourtenant].sharepoint.com/_layouts/appregnew.aspx (you can go to any site, but for now pick the root site).
 1. Choose the **Generate** button next to the **Client Id** and **Client Secret** fields.
 1. Enter a title for your app, such as "Site Provisioning".
-1. For the App Domain, enter **localhost**.
+1. In the **App Domain** box, enter **localhost**.
-1. For the Redirect URI, enter **https://localhost**.
+1. In the **Redirect URI** box, enter **https://localhost**.

     ![Create App](images/pnpprovisioning-createapponly.png)